What is Cross-Country (or Nordic) Skiing?

 Photos: 1) Alasdair at the World Masters Cross Country Championships in Austria 2014.
 2) Cross country track skiing in Dalseter Norway, 2016.
 3) Kevin telemark skiing in Canada in 2015.

 Skiing without Snow

-Roller skiing manly relates to cross country track skiing and racing.
-It is a great way to keep fit and practise one’s cross country ski technique through the summer.
-Roller skiing requires a little more skill than skiing on snow.
-Also it is a little more committing because falling on tarmac can result in cuts and grazes (more so than on snow).
+Roller skiing is a good off-season substitute for cross country track skiing and racing.
+It is a great way to keep fit and practise one’s technique through the summer.
+Roller skiing requires just as much skill as skiing on snow.
+It is a little more committing because falling on tarmac can result in cuts and grazes and sometimes worse.
 But confidence can soon be gained and practising on roller skis brings dividends when the snow season comes.